National Network for Child Care’s Connections Newsletter

 cooked ground beef, cheese, refried beans and other vegetables for tortilla filling

 Give a tortilla to each child.
-Fill with cooked ground beef,
+Fill with cooked ground beef, cheese, and/or vegetables.

 1 stalk celery

 Have children wash the celery, apple, and grapes.
 Children can peel the banana and orange.
 An adult should cut the fruit and celery into bite-size pieces.
 Have children place fruit and celery in a large bowl.
 Add yogurt and mix well.

 FUNNY, FRUITY PIZZAS

 low-fat mozzarella cheese slices (1 slice per child)